kbr/autocron/docs/index.rst

         # don't wait for the mailserver and delegate this
         # or any other long running task to a background process

+A ``cron`` decorated function should not return a result and also should not get called from the application.
+Also ``cron`` accepts keyword arguments instead of a cron-formated string.

+If a ``delay`` decorated function returns a result, this result is unchanged in case that autocron is not active.
+If autocron is active the decorated function will return a unique identifier (type ``uuid``) instead.
+This identifier allows to access the result at a later time.

 Integration
 -----------